rickapps/dots-game/README.md

             lines: lines[]
         }

 4) Determine squares completed by a specified line.
-Typically this would be a player's turn in the game.
+Typically this would be a player's move in the game.
 Returns a single tuple: **(line#,box#,box#)** using the same format as above.
 If both box#'s are -1, the player's turn has ended.
 If line# is -1, the game is over or the line was already taken.

         POST /verify/
         {